andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Go back to the book.
 The "pattern style" that it is written in means it is very easy to find your problem already described.
 Then simply follow the solution.

-Find the *Armature* - it sometimes seems to me that this part of the process is  lot like discovering the model's armature.
-(Talk more about this here.)
+Find the *armature* - it sometimes seems to me that this part of the process is a lot like discovering the model's armature.

 Share these pictures constantly.
-Adipt a beginners mind.
+Adopt a beginners mind.
 Articulate when something doesnt feel comfortable (though be willing to accept a minor amount of discomfort, not everything will fit elegantly into the model you need.)  get the help of others - specifically the domain experts.
 Gather round the board and ask questions of your models and see when they break.

 At a meta level, it was exciting to come at DDD from another angle.
 It meant I had to re-read Eric's book, and find value in other parts which I'd previously skimmed.
 I was amazed (yet again) at how relevant and applicable and valuable these concepts were.